What You Need to Know About the Taxpayers Bill of Rights:

-Most people are aware that breaking IRS rules, even without meaning to, can be a serious problem.
-It may seem like this agency has all the power, but the IRS is also bound to certain rules they must follow.
-Here is what tax attorneys say you need to know about the taxpayer Bill or Rights.
+Most people are aware that breaking IRS rules, even without meaning to, can be a serious problem with a lot of serious consequences.
+It may seem like this Federal government agency has all the power, but the IRS is also bound to certain rules they must follow as passed by Congress.
+Here is what tax attorneys say you need to know about the Taxpayers Bill of Rights when working with the Internal Revenue Service.

-This Bill of Rights was adopted by the IRS in 2014 to put all of the taxpayers rights into one place as defined in the tax code.
-The objective was to make it easier for the average person to understand their rights without having to search through the entire tax code.
+This Taypayer Bill of Rights was adopted by the IRS in the year 2014 to put all of the taxpayers rights into one place as defined in the tax code.
+The objective was to make it easier for the average US citizen to understand their rights as an income tax payer without having to search through the entire tax code.

-The Taxpayers Bill of Rights has ten principles:
+The Taxpayer Bill of Rights has ten principles:

 Taxpayers have the right of